 After grading:

-• Even though you are working remotely, if you choose to print assignments or are working on a shared computer, make sure that all student assignments and grades are kept in a safe, confidential place
+• Even though you are working online, if you choose to print assignments or are working on a shared computer, make sure that all student assignments and grades are kept in a safe, confidential place

 • Consider using a locked file or keep physical files in a locked location